Who we are

 Ty Wooten is a veteran leader in the 9-1-1 and public safety community with more than 30 years of experience spanning emergency communications, leadership development, and national-level advocacy.
 Throughout his career, Ty has worked closely with local, state, national, and international organizations to strengthen leadership, operations, and workforce development within the emergency response ecosystem.

-Ty is actively engaged with organizations including the International Academies of Emergency Dispatch (IAED) and has participated in national and international forums addressing crisis leadership, technology, human factors, and organizational resilience.
+Ty is actively engaged with organizations, including the International Academies of Emergency Dispatch (IAED), and has participated in national and international forums addressing crisis leadership, technology, human factors, and organizational resilience.
 He is the founder of Positive911, a company dedicated to supporting and recognizing 9-1-1 professionals.
-He is focused on leadership development and organizational improvement as well as staffing analysis for public safety and businesses alike.
+He is focused on leadership development and organizational improvement, as well as staffing analysis for public safety and businesses alike.

 Through the Institute for Crisis Leadership, Ty brings a practitioner’s perspective to leadership education, translating hard-earned lessons from real-world incidents into practical frameworks that prepare leaders to perform under uncertain, complex, and consequential conditions.